Welcome to the Storm Dynamics Group's website!

-TTU Ka-1 scanning the RFD region of a HP supercell southwest of
+TTU Ka-1 scanning outflow of an HP supercell near Pratt, KS,

->

-> dynamics of convective storms,
+dynamics of convective storms,

 Although such storms have been

 studied for many decades, there are still gaping holes in our knowledge base.

 One of the questions my group focuses on is where the rotation

 it generated within the storm or is it imported from the environment of

 What role does surface friction play, and do the different contributions vary